pi-hole/docker-pi-hole/README.md

 **This is just an example and might need changing.**  Volumes are stored in the directory `$DOCKER_CONFIGS` and are recommended for persisting data across docker re-creations for updating images.
 As mentioned on line 2, the auto `IP_LOOKUP` variable may not work for VPN tunnel interfaces.

 Two recently added ports to the `docker run` and `docker-compose` examples are port 67 and 443.
 Port 67 is for users who wish to have Pi-hole run a DHCP server.
 Port 443 is to provide a sinkhole for ads that use SSL.
 If only port 80 is used, then blocked HTTPS queries will fail to connect to port 443 and may cause long loading times.
-An alternative is instead of binding port 443 is blocking it by the firewall of the docker host, e.g. with `sudo ufw reject https`.
+Rejecting 443 on your firewall can also serve this same purpose.
+Ubuntu firewall example: `sudo ufw reject https`

 **Automatic Ad List Updates** - since the 3.0+ release, `cron` is baked into the container and will grab the newest versions of your lists and flush your logs.  **Set your TZ** environment variable to make sure the midnight log rotation syncs up with your timezone's midnight.